Indecisive613/Indecisive613.github.io/README.md

 Guess and Learn Wordle Style is a game where users try to guess a 5-letter word within six tries.
 Guesses must be valid five-letter words.
 After each guess, the letters will change color to indicate the accuracy of the guess.
 Green means that a letter is in the correct spot.
 Yellow means that a letter is in the word but not in the right location.
 Grey means that the letter does not appear in the word.

 ## Description
-Users new to the site are shown the instructions, which can also be found by clicking the question mark in the top bar.
+Users new to the site are automatically shown the instructions, which can also be found by clicking the question mark in the top bar.
 ![image](https://user-images.githubusercontent.com/83597131/181023913-0ca7ae25-d394-4118-806e-e1ab9572925c.png)

 Guesses can be entered either from the user's keyboard, or the keyboard provided onscreen.